HaroonParvez/Using-Bayesian-Model-Selection-to-Analyse-Raman-Spectroscopic-Data/README.md

 ## How to Run

 1. Clone or download this repository.
-2. Open `Data_Analysis_Code.ipynb` in Jupyter Notebook, JupyterLab, VS Code, or Google Colab.
+2. Open `Data_Analysis.ipynb` in Jupyter Notebook, JupyterLab, VS Code, or Google Colab.
 3. Ensure `Raman_Data.xlsx` is in the same folder as the notebook.
 4. Run the cells in order.